linuxelitebr/openshift-balance-slb/agent-based/KCS-OVS-BALANCE-SLB-AGENT-BASED.md

 4. Uncordon the node
 5. Proceed to the next node

-**Note**: If the MachineConfigPool is updated on all nodes but the nodes do not reboot automatically, perform a manual reboot to ensure the balance-slb configuration takes effect.
-Wait for the restarted node to become “Ready” before restarting the next one.
+**Note**: If the MachineConfigPool reports an updated state but the nodes do not reboot automatically, perform a manual reboot.
+Follow the same sequence (cordon, drain, reboot, uncordon), and wait for the node to return to the **Ready** state before proceeding with the next node.
+This ensures that the **balance-slb** configuration is applied correctly.

 #### Step 5: Verify Configuration